bennyistanto/gost-climate/_sources/case/p177189-pic-pacific-observatory.md

 ![nino34](../img/case-P177189-pci-precip-sst.png)

-Figure 1.
-General sensitivity of rainfall to SST changes in NINO3.4 region
+**Figure 2.** General sensitivity of rainfall to SST changes in NINO3.4 region

 Slope map shows the changes in monthly rainfall likely to result from a 1°C change in SST.
-The map demonstrates the change in rainfall associated with a one degree rise in SST in NINO-3.4 region.
-Dark blue areas represent more than 50mm increase in monthly rainfall.
+The map demonstrates the change in rainfall associated with a one degree decrease in SST in NINO-3.4 region.
+Red highlighted areas on the map such as Tuvalu, Kiribati, Nauru, and partly New Britain and Bougainville Island of PNG would be severely affected or experience >=10 - 50 mm below normal rainfall in the respective month by 1°C change in SST.
+In contrast, dark blue highlighted areas would experience >50mm higher monthly rainfall.

 ENSO signals used to be the key indicators for agriculture production in some areas.
-However negative impacts of the signals to production have been reduced with a wide range of adaptations like improvement of irrigation facilities, innovations of drought/flood tolerant variety, etc.

-However, the signals remain helpful for hydro-meteorological disasters forecast.
+However negative impacts of the signals to production have been reduced with a wide range of adaptations like improvement of irrigation facilities, innovations of drought/flood crop tolerant varieties.
+Still, the signals remain helpful for hydro-meteorological disasters forecast.

 ## Climate Monitoring

 This involves data of near real-time monitoring of satellite derived precipitation, temperature, evapotranspiration and vegetation indexes.
 The analysis allows early detection of water stress conditions of vegetation and monitoring of derived phenological parameters.

 Now let’s talk about how we can utilize EO data to do climate monitoring for different time period.
-1. Monthly seasonal, for planning and scenario development
+1. Monthly seasonal, for planning and scenario development.
-2. Daily and forecast, for early warning, disaster preparedness and response, and seasonal planning
+2. Daily and forecast, for early warning, disaster preparedness and response, and seasonal planning.
+3. Forecast, for early warning early action, and seasonal planning.

 ### Monthly and Seasonal

-Standardized Precipitation-Evapotranspiration Index (SPEI) as one of proxy to measure dry and wet condition that related to soil moisture (agriculture).
+The Standardized Precipitation-Evapotranspiration Index (SPEI) is an established indicator to detect, monitor, and analyze droughts.
+The SPEI considers how various climate indicators (precipitation, evapotranspiration, temperature) relate to normal conditions and can be calculated according to different temporal scales.
+The multi-scalar character of this indicator makes it a suitable proxy to identify dry and wet conditions related to soil moisture, which can have significant impacts on agriculture.

 ![spei-wet](../img/case-P177189-png-spei-wet.png)

-Figure 2.
-Wet condition
+**Figure 3.** Wet condition

+Figure 3 and Figure 4 indicate total area (in percentage) of a country or admin boundary that experience certain category of SPEI (dryness or wetness) monthly.
+For example, the above Figure informed that on Dec 2020 there were more than 75% of the country experienced wetness, only about 10% are under normal condition, and 25% of the area were exceptionally wet.

-Country averages, Papua New Guinea is wet in the last 20 years, but ENSO signal striking a dry period during 2015-2016.
+When considering country averages, Papua New Guinea has been considered wet in the last 20 years, but ENSO signal strikes a significant dry period during 2015-2016.

 ![spei-dry](../img/case-P177189-png-spei-dry.png)

-Figure 3.
-Dry condition
+**Figure 4.** Dry condition

-This chart still related with previous one (ENSO signal, but this is more useful for seasonal or longer time frame.
+Showing the inverse of Figure 3, Figure 4 indicates months with dryer than usual climate for example during the strong El Nino of 2015-2016.
+These figures are interlinked with Figure 1 and provide the information of ENSO signal.
+Compared to Figure 2, these figures provide more explicit seasonal pattern or time frame.
 Like slow onset disasters monitoring.
 We can learn how the dry or wet situation are evolving month-by-month, year-by-year.

-Still related with seasonal or longer time frame. below map is comparing situation in 2 different periods, Dec 2015 for Strong El Nino and Dec 2020 for Moderate La Nina.
+The map below compares the SPEI monthly indicator in two different periods: December 2015 for Strong El Nino and December 2020 for Moderate La Nina.

 ![spei-wet](../img/case-P177189-png-spei-maps.png)

-Figure 4.
-SPEI 12-months
+**Figure 5.** SPEI 12-months

 Long-term historical information is a key for us to understand what happened in the past and see climate variabilities in the areas.
 60-years SPEI data is available to better understand and captures the main impact of increased temperatures on water demand.